FREVA-CLINT/freva/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to freva's documentation!
+Welcome to Freva's documentation!
 =================================

-freva, the free evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
-With help of freva researchers can:
+Freva, the free evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
+With help of Freva researchers can:

 - quickly and intuitively search for data stored at typical data centers that host many datasets.